 We now focus on the impact of the dot phase shift on sensitivity.
-It is already know that for RON sensitivity, the maximum is reached for $d = \pi/2$ no matter what we choose as diameter size $p$.
-Is this assertion also true for photon noise sensitivity ?
+It is already know that for RON sensitivity, the maximum is reached for $d = \pi/2$ no matter what is chosen as diameter size $p$.
+One could wonder if this assertion remains true for photon noise sensitivity.
 As a first step to answer this question, we fixed $p = 1.06 \lambda/D$ and let the depth vary between 0 and $2\pi$.
-We focus on the sensitivity for a given spatial frequency corresponding to 6 cycles in the diameter.
+We focused on the sensitivity for a given spatial frequency corresponding to six cycles in the diameter.
 The choice of this spatial frequency is arbitrary, but motivated by the fact that its footprint in the focal plane is located far from the phase shifting dot boundaries and not inside the phase-shifting area.
 The ZWFS behavior with respect to this frequency is then representative of all the high-order modes.
 The results are given Figure \ref{fig:ZWFS_depthVariation_1}.
 We can see that for the RON sensitivity, the maximum value is indeed reached at $d=\pi/2$.
-We also notice the coronagraphic configuration corresponding to $d = \pi$ for which the intensities on the detector don't have any linear dependence with the entrance phase \citep{Roddier_1997}.
+We also notice the coronagraphic configuration corresponding to $d = \pi$ for which the intensities on the detector do not have any linear dependence on the entrance phase \citep{Roddier_1997}.
 One can also notice the symmetric behavior of this curve, which is perfectly logical because of the $2\pi$ wrapping of the phase.
 For the photon noise sensitivity, the curve exhibits a slightly different behavior: the maximum value is not reached for $\pi/2$, but for $d=0.8\pi$.
-This configuration is very instructive, because it gives us a deep insight on how optimal RON sensitivity configurations can differ from optimal photon noise sensitivity configurations.
+This configuration is very instructive because it gives us profound insight into how optimal RON sensitivity configurations can differ from optimal photon noise sensitivity configurations.